PowerGen optimizes power plant performance using NAG's Algorithms

 Discussing the benefits of NAG and the contribution the company has made to PowerGen, Dr Mayes said: "There is no doubt that by using NAG products our development time for software applications involving complex mathematics has been reduced significantly.
 There is also a great comfort factor in using NAG software.
 We know their products are accurate, reliable and robust, and they will not fall down."

 The NAG Fortran Library contains over 1,700 complex and highly sophisticated user callable routines for mathematical and statistical computation, which many organisations integrate with a variety of applications including Visual Basic, VBA, Excel, Fortran and C/C++ programs.

-The correctness of each library routine is evaluated and verified by specifically written test programs that are performed on each of the machine ranges for which the Library is available.
-And, only when an implementation satisfies NAG’s stringent accuracy standards is it released.
+The correctness of each Library routine is evaluated and verified by specifically written test programs that are performed on each of the machine ranges for which the Library is available, and only when an implementation satisfies NAG’s stringent accuracy standards is it released.

-Also available in C, Fortran 90 and high-performance computing versions, NAG’s algorithms are backed-up by an extensive range of services and support facilities including customisation.
+Also available in C, Fortran 90 and high-performance computing versions, NAG’s algorithms are backed-up by an extensive range of services and support facilities including customization.
 Underpinning the quality of all NAG software is our renowned and comprehensive documentation.

 Dr Ian Mayes Senior Engineer

 Software Engineering Group

 PowerGen Power Technology Centre Nottingham